sys-bio/rrplugins/plugins/README.txt

 * tel_nelder_mead.dll Version 0.9.0
 This plugin implements the Nelder-Mead optimizer for fitting multi parameter data to models.

+* tel_monte_carlo.dll Version 0.9.0
+This plugin implements a Monte Carlo bootstrap parameter estimation algorithm.
+It has been tested with the levenberg_marquardt and the nelder_mead plugin..

-See http://tellurium.analogmachine.org/plugins/  for more details.
+See http://tellurium.analogmachine.org/plugins for more details.